wai-blue/adios-docs/Documentation/6. Database/Model.md

 ### findForeignKeyModels()

-Searches for and returns the names of the models from the foreign keys of the model
+Searches for and returns the names of the models based on the foreign keys of the model

 ```php
 $model->findForeignKeyModels($params);